hexbatch/apple-core/v1/docs/layers/f-interaction-layers/items.md

 ## Mixing and matching

-Items can also be created to mingle, and when together in a set create a new token, which can be a new item token
+Items can also be created to mingle, and be combined in replies.
+Some items may be needed to read the rest of the message.

-This allows puzzles and games, as well as sets up the mechanics for notices and listeners
+This allows puzzles and games, as well as sets up the mechanics for additional things.

-Mixed items can exchange some attribute data, or append attribute data, in one or both of the matched.
-* If more than two matching, then the mixing can either randomly do from one preset, one randomly, some in a set, or all
-* The data can be updated once, a few times or many

 ## Localized communities

-Items can have boards, and these boards and chats are open to any user in a location or time
+Items can be open to any user in a location or time